-Your dog has always loved her walks, so much so, that just the simple noise of you grabbing the leash and collar gets her running to you in eager anticipation of going outside.
-Now, suddenly, out of the blue, your dog seems to have completely lost interest and she even puts on her brakes by the doorway as if to say, "No way am going out today."
+Your dog has always loved their walks, so much that just the simple noise of you grabbing the leash and collar gets them running to you in eager anticipation of going outside.
+Now, suddenly, out of the blue, your dog seems to have completely lost interest, and they even put on the brakes by the doorway as if to say, "No way am I going out today."
 What gives?

 Understanding what is going on in Rover's mind is easier said than done.
 Since dogs cannot talk, we can only make some assumptions about their behaviors.
 Hypothesized theories may or may not be correct, and many times we must come to the conclusion that we'll never really ever find the exact reason why a dog will suddenly refuse to go on walks.
 However, there is one particular emotion that can cause dogs to suddenly refuse walks and put off all the fun.

 One of the most common culprits for a dog to suddenly decide to no longer go on walks is fear.
 Dogs who have loved walks all their lives do not become stubborn out of the blue and they really have no reason to say no to a walk and go on strike, unless they feel fear or pain, or even both.

 Something must have happened during a walk that must have removed all the previous positive connotations associated with walks.
 Sniffing around, following the owner, meeting old and new friends, depositing pee-mail, and getting rid of pent-up energy—these are all perks that come along with walks and that can easily be wiped out by fear.